mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

 ISIS Reflectometry Interface
 ============================

-This document gives a brief overview of the :ref:`ISIS Reflectometry Interface <interface-isis-refl>` design and things that you should be aware of when working on this interface.
+This document gives a brief overview of the `ISIS Reflectometry Interface <https://docs.mantidproject.org/nightly/interfaces/ISIS%20Reflectometry.html>`_ design and things that you should be aware of when working on this interface.
 If you need to work on this interface, please make sure you are familiar with the `Development guidelines`_ below as a minimum.

 Overview
 --------

-The :ref:`ISIS Reflectometry Interface <interface-isis-refl>` provides a way for users to easily run a reduction on a *batch* of runs.
+The `ISIS Reflectometry Interface <https://docs.mantidproject.org/nightly/interfaces/ISIS%20Reflectometry.html>`_ provides a way for users to easily run a reduction on a *batch* of runs.
 A batch of runs is entered into a table, which is actually a tree structure with two levels - this allows sets of runs to be grouped so that their outputs are post-processed (stitched) together.
 Various default settings can be specified on the tabs.
 A tab is also provided to make exporting the results for a set of workspaces easy.

 The reduction for each row is done via :ref:`algm-ReflectometryISISLoadAndProcess` (which includes any pre-processing).
 Post-processing for a group is done via :ref:`algm-Stitch1DMany`.